 Combats Infections

-Blessed with a myriad of antioxidants like vitamins A, C and polyphenols, chawli holds a significant role in lowering the risk of chronic diseases.
+Blessed with a myriad of antioxidants like vitamins A, and C and polyphenols, chawli holds a significant role in lowering the risk of chronic diseases.
 Regular addition of cowpeas can help to get rid of detrimental free radicals, which can avert the growth of tumour cells and maintain optimal health.

 Good For Pregnant Women